 With Alkira we can take your website to a new level of accessibility beyond the presumptions of sight and literacy thus ensuring all people can engage with your website with ease and dignity.

 - Does not involve redesigning websites.

 - Does not prescribe or constrain website design.

 How it works

-In this way, Kira bypasses the confusion of dynamic visual design elements and metadata noise transforming time-wasting, distressing and demeaning user experiences into fast, relaxing and dignified ones.
+In this way, Alkira bypasses the confusion of dynamic visual design elements and metadata noise transforming time-wasting, distressing and demeaning user experiences into fast, relaxing and dignified ones.

-User trials have proven Kira to be simple to use, at least 5 times faster, and far more relaxing than leading screen readers.
+User trials have proven Alkira to be simple to use, at least 5 times faster, and far more relaxing than leading screen readers.